VandyApps/advanced-programming/README.md

 - Type classes.

-- Abstract function signatures.
+- Typeclasses are similar to interfaces in OOP.

 - Build on binary tree example and use typeclass for its operations.

-- Typeclasses are similar to interfaces in OOP.
+- BEncoding example.

 #### Week 10 - Map / Fold / Filter / Zip in Haskell